-- 3 In setting the fee, we have assumed that: - the level of risk in relation to the audit of the financial statements will increase as the accounts will be prepared by the successor body and the arrangements for doing so are yet to be determined; - you will inform us of significant developments impacting on our audit: - internal audit will continue to meet the appropriate professional standards; - good quality working papers and records will be provided to support the financial statements by agreed deadlines; - requested information will be provided within agreed timescales; - prompt responses will be provided to draft reports; and - additional work will not be required to address questions or objections raised by local government electors. - 4 Where these assumptions are not met, I will be required to undertake additional work which is likely to result in an increased audit fee.
-The fee for the audit of the financial statements will be re-visited when we issue the opinion audit plan.
+- 3 In setting the fee, we have assumed that: - the level of risk in relation to the audit of the financial statements is significantly higher than in previous years due to LGR and LSVT; - you will inform us of significant developments impacting on our audit; - internal audit will continue to meet the appropriate professional standards; - good quality working papers and records will be provided to support the financial statements by 30 June 2009 (albeit this activity will occur after the LGR vesting date); - requested information will be provided within agreed timescales; and - prompt responses will be provided to draft reports; and - additional work will not be required to address questions or objections raised by local government electors. - 4 Where these assumptions are not met, I will be required to undertake additional work which is likely to result in an increased audit fee.
+The fee for the audit of the financial statements will be re-visited when we issue the opinion audit plan. - 5 Changes to the plan will be agreed with you.
+These may be required if: - new residual audit risks emerge; - additional work is required by the Audit Commission or other regulators; or

-- 5 Changes to the plan will be agreed with you.
-These may be required if: - new residual audit risks emerge; - additional work is required by the Audit Commission or other regulators; or - additional work is required as a result of changes in legislation, professional standards or as a result of changes in financial reporting. - 6 Below is a detailed breakdown of the audit and inspection fee for 2008/09. - 7 The fee (plus VAT) will be charged in 12 equal instalments from April 2008 to March 2009.
+- additional work is required as a result of changes in legislation, professional standards or as a result of changes in financial reporting. - 6 Below is a detailed breakdown of the audit and inspection fee for 2008/09. - 7 The fee (plus VAT) will be charged in 12 equal instalments from April 2008 to March 2009.

-Table 6 Detailed audit and inspection fee
+Table 6Detailed audit and inspection fee

 Audit area Planned fee 2008/09 Planned/Actual fee 2007/08 Page

 Audit

-Financial statements £91,029 £85,890 9
+Financial statements increase reflects additional time required in respect of LGR and LSVT audit risks.
+89,679 76,200 9

-Use of Resources £25,089 £27,190 11
+Use of Resources 12,391 18,975 9

-Data Quality £16,893 £12,235 19
+Data Quality increase reflects importance of good date quality in LGR environment and Audit Commission specification that two housing benefit service indicators will be subject to audit.
+14,941 6,700 19

-Whole of government accounts and NFI £2,726 £2,100 20
+Whole of government accounts and NFI 2,726 2,225 20

-Total audit fee £135,737 £128,040
+Total audit fee 119,737 104,100

-Inspection
+Inspection <

-Relationship management £2,986 £2,950 13
+Relationship management 2,986 2,950 13

-Direction of Travel £2,986 £2,950 13
+Direction of Travel 2,986 2,950 13

-Service inspection £3,291 £6,330 13
+Service inspection 3,291 6,330 14

-Total inspection fee £9,263 £12,230
+Total inspection fee 9,263 12,230

-Total audit and inspection fee £145,000 £140,270
+Total audit and inspection fee 129,000 116,330

-Certification of claims £20,000 and returns £20,700 20
+Certification of claims and returns decrease reflects assurances that are expected to be drawn from data quality work in respect of housing benefit claim certification.
+14,510 18,500 20